marco-prontera/vite-plugin-css-injected-by-js/README.md

 ### Configurations

 When you add the plugin, you can provide a configuration object.
-For now, you can configure only when the injection of CSS is done at execution time ```topExecutionPriority```.
+Below you can find all configuration parameters available.

 #### topExecutionPriority